timnhoffmann/launchpad-pro/README.md

 pressing "setup" (upper left corner) will enter the setup mode.
 Here one can -- after selecting an instrument with the scene arrows (right) --
 - lower two pad rows (blue): select the MIDI channel for the istrument.
 - pad rows 3-7: select the (base) note for the instrument.
-The note C is highlighted in magenta and middle C in yellow for orientation.
+The note C is highlighted in orange and middle C in light blue for orientation.
 This grid can be shifted around with the arrow buttons (upper left).
 - upper pad row (blue): set which of the "bits" or cells in the ca pattern in the row of the selected instrument alter the pitch.
 If all of them are deselected the instrument will only play the base note.
 If switched on the cells will add (form left to right) -12, 12, 7, 5, 3, 2, 2, and 1 resp. whenever the corresponding cells are light when the instrument plays.
 ## global setup
 Pressing setup while holding shift opens a global setup page.